UestcJay/GraphFit/README.md

 # To evaluate the results and output a report
 python evaluate.py
 ```
+If you would like to use the given model, you can ref the [issue](https://github.com/UestcJay/GraphFit/issues/3#issuecomment-1537456649).
 ## Acknowledgement
 The code is heavily based on [DeepFit](https://github.com/sitzikbs/DeepFit).